gantech/struct_grid/docs/index.md

 1. Solve the Laplace heat equation with a nonlinear source term that drives a desired solution using method of manufactured solutions.
 For some reason Alternating Direction Implicit schemes have always attracted my attention for computational aerodynamics on RANS grids.
 I assumed that a direct solver in the wall-normal direction on stretched grids will help overcome the stiffness of the assembled RANS equations in the most efficient manner.
 So I implemented this first.

 2. Implement algorithms to calculate gradient using Gauss method as well as a Laplacian.
+Details are available [here](airfoils.md)

 3. Realize that achieving computational efficiency on CUDA requires a different thinking and read up on blog posts by [Simon Boehm](https://siboehm.com/articles/22/CUDA-MMM), [Alex Armbruster](https://alexarmbr.github.io/2024/08/10/How-To-Write-A-Fast-Matrix-Multiplication-From-Scratch-With-Tensor-Cores.html), [Aman Salykova](https://salykova.github.io/sgemm-gpu).
 Realize CFD algorithms will always be memory bound using arithmetic intensity calculations.
 Implement [convolution in CUDA](https://gantech.github.io/convolution_cuda/) as a stepping stone to implementing CFD algorithms.

 3. Finish implementing an object oriented approach to selecting different solvers for the Laplace heat problem and compare them.
+Details are available [here](airfoils.md).

 4. Work in progress: Implementing an incompressible laminar flow CFD solver to solve the lid-driven cavity problem.